-Use of FMLA leave cannot result in the loss of any employment benefit that an employee has accrued or earned prior to taking leave, nor may it be counted against an employee for purposes of discipline or discharge for violation of attendance policies.
+Use of FMLA and/or WFLA leave cannot result in the loss of any employment benefit that an employee has accrued or earned prior to taking leave, nor may it be counted against an employee for purposes of discipline or discharge for violation of attendance policies.
 An employee's anniversary date will not be adjusted while on an approved leave.

-SECTION 19.3.1 INTERMITTENT OR REDUCED SCHEDULE LEAVE
+SECTION 19.3.1: INTERMITTENT OR REDUCED SCHEDULE LEAVE

-In addition to the eligibility requirements listed above, an employee requesting FMLA leave on an intermittent or reduced schedule basis must show a medical necessity for leave that can best be accommodated on an intermittent or reduced schedule basis.
+In addition to the eligibility requirements listed above, an employee requesting FMLA or WFLA leave on an intermittent or reduced schedule basis must show a medical necessity for leave that can best be accommodated on an intermittent or reduced schedule basis.
 The medical necessity is to be documented on the appropriate medical certification form.

-SECTION 19.3.2 PAID TIME OFF BENEFITS AND LEAVE
+SECTION 19.3.2: PAID TIME OFF BENEFITS AND LEAVE

-- Employees are required to use accrued, unused, paid time off such as sick, vacation, or PTO/PDL time to cover some or all of the FMLA leave, except: - a.
-When an employee is receiving disability income from another source (e.g. workers' compensation, SDI, STD, etc.), use of sick/vacation/PTO/PDL is by mutual consent of employee and employer. - Sick leave may only be used for the serious health condition of the employee or employee's covered family member. - 2.
-Employees may also integrate their paid time off with waiting periods under workers' compensation, SDI, and short-term disability (STD) benefits. - The employer is responsible for designating an employee's use of paid time off as FMLA leave based on information from the employee. - 4.
-Paid time off benefits (vacation, sick, etc.) and other benefits do not accrue during a period of FMLA leave.
+- 1. Employees are required to use accrued, unused, paid time off such as sick, vacation, or PTO/PDL time to cover some or all of the FMLA or WFLA leave, except: - a.
+When an employee is receiving disability income from another source (e.g. workers' compensation, SDI, STD, etc.), use of sick/vacation/PTO/PDL is by mutual consent of employee and employer. - b.
+Sick leave may only be used for the serious health condition of the employee or employee's covered family member. - 2.
+Employees may also integrate their paid time off with waiting periods under workers' compensation, SDI, and short-term disability (STD) benefits. - 3.
+The Employer is responsible for designating an employee's use of paid time off as FMLA and/or WFLA leave based on information from the employee. - 4.
+Paid time off benefits (vacation, sick, etc.) and other benefits do not accrue during a period of FMLA and/or WFLA leave.
 Any benefits accrued prior to the commencement of such leave that are not used during the leave will be restored to the employee upon his or her return to work. - 5.
-Employees on FMLA leave are not eligible for holiday pay.
-Upon return from FMLA, the employee will be reinstated to his or her former position or a position equivalent in pay, benefits, and other terms and conditions of employment (i.e., number of hours, shift, schedule, etc.).
+Employees on FMLA and/or WFLA leave are not eligible for holiday pay.
+Upon return from FMLA and/or WFLA, the employee will be reinstated to his or her former position or a position equivalent in pay, benefits, and other terms and conditions of employment (i.e., number of hours, shift, schedule, etc.).

-SECTION 19.4 MILITARY LEAVE
+SECTION 19.4: MILITARY LEAVE

-Military leaves of absence are granted in accordance with the federal Uniformed Services

-Employment and Reemployment Rights Act (USERRA) of 1994, as amended, as well as applicable state laws.
+Military leaves of absence are granted in accordance with the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) of 1994, as amended, as well as applicable state laws.